Activiti/activiti-7-developers-guide/components/activiti-cloud-app/RuntimeBundle.md

 - Runtime Bundles in the context of Activiti Cloud represent a stateless instance of the process engine which is in charge of executing an immutable set of process definitions.
 - You cannot deploy new process definitions to a Runtime Bundle, instead you will create a new immutable version of your Runtime Bundle if you  want to update your process definitions.
 - Runtime Bundles expose a (Sync) REST and (Async) Message Based API to interact with them.
-- Runtime Bundles emit events in a fire & forget fashion using a default [ActivitiEventListener](https://github.com/Activiti/activiti-cloud-runtime-bundle-service/blob/master/activiti-cloud-services-runtime-bundle/activiti-cloud-services-api/src/main/java/org/activiti/cloud/services/events/MessageProducerActivitiEventListener.java) (Listen to the internal Process Engine events and transform them into messages)
+- Runtime Bundles emit events (in a fire & forget fashion) using a default [ActivitiEventListener](https://github.com/Activiti/Activiti/blob/master/activiti-services/activiti-services-events/src/main/java/org/activiti/services/events/MessageProducerActivitiEventListener.java) (Listen to the internal Process Engine events and transform them into messages)
+- Runtime Bundles, by default when executing Service Tasks (BPMN), will emit Integration Events to perform System to System integration.
+These Integration Events will be picked up by Activiti Cloud Connectors to perform integrations.

 ![](../../../assets/RuntimeBundle.png)